Daniel Stern (actor): Career

 In 1979, Stern made his film debut as Cyril in Breaking Away.
 The following year he played a student who raised objections during Jill Clayburgh's proof of the snake lemma in the film It's My Turn.
 He was the novice observer Richard Lymangood in the 1983 action thriller film Blue Thunder.
 He had another early film role in the 1984 horror film C.H.U.D., as the soup kitchen C.H.U.D. hunter.
 His breakthrough role as Laurence "Shrevie" Schreiber came in Barry Levinson's Diner.
 He appeared in two films with Woody Allen, Stardust Memories and Hannah and Her Sisters.

 Stern has played characters in a number of comedic roles, such as Phil Berquist in City Slickers and City Slickers II: The Legend of Curly's Gold, and Marv the burglar in the first two Home Alone films, Home Alone and Home Alone 2: Lost in New York, with Joe Pesci.
-However, he declined to play the character once again in the fourth installment of the franchise, believing the script to be an insult to the original motion picture.
+However, he declined to play the character once again in the fourth installment of the franchise, believing the script to be a disgrace to the original motion picture.
 He also starred as Max in Bushwhacked.
-He provided the voice of the narrator on the TV series The Wonder Years, which starred Fred Savage as Kevin Arnold.
+He provided the voice of the narrator on the television series The Wonder Years, which starred Fred Savage as Kevin Arnold.
 As narrator, Stern played the adult Kevin Arnold, remembering his youth.
 Stern and Savage were also featured together in Little Monsters, in which Stern played the father of Savage's character.
-In the late 1990s, Stern took on a more serious role in the black comedy Very Bad Things with Christian Slater, Cameron Diaz and Jon Favreau.
-Stern provided the voice for the main character of the Dilbert animated TV series, based on the comic strip by Scott Adams.
+In 1998, Stern took on a more serious role in the black comedy Very Bad Things with Christian Slater, Cameron Diaz and Jon Favreau.
+Stern provided the voice for the main character of the Dilbert animated television series, based on the comic strip by Scott Adams.

-Stern directed several episodes of The Wonder Years and the 1993 feature film Rookie of the Year, and in recent years directed two episodes of the TV series, Manhattan.
+Stern directed several episodes of The Wonder Years and the 1993 feature film Rookie of the Year, and in recent years directed two episodes of the television series, Manhattan.

 Stern created, wrote, and starred in the CBS television show Danny.

 He wrote the off-Broadway hit Barbra's Wedding, which was produced by The Dodgers and Manhattan Theater Club.
 It starred John Pankow and Julie White and ran for six months.
 Stern also appeared in the play at Garry Marshall's Falcon Theater.

 Stern was originally offered the role of Dale Gribble in King of the Hill but he was replaced by Johnny Hardwick when his salary agreement went low.
 He starred in Game Over, Man!
 (2018) as well as the Hulu original series, “Shrill”, as the main character’s (Aidy Bryant) father.